nationalarchives/tdr-prototype-mvc/README.md

 ### Build the JavaScript components

+Run `npm install` the first time to install dependencies.
 Run `npm run build` to compile the components, or run `npm run watch` to make webpack automatically rebuild the components when any of the JavaScript source files change.